epiverse-trace/epiparameter/README.md

 #> # ℹ Explore database online at: https://epiverse-trace.github.io/epiparameter/articles/database.html
 ```

-This results a list of database entries.
-Each entry of the library is an
+This results in a list of database entries.
+Each entry of the library is
-`<epidist>` object.
+an `<epidist>` object.

 Alternatively, the library of epiparameters can be viewed as a vignette
 locally (`vignette("database", package = "epiparameter")`) or on the